cognitiveailab/calm-scienceworld/README.md

 - **val_data:** validation data file name
 - **num_train_epochs:** the maximum training epochs

 We train the GPT2 model with this setting using four Nvidia A100 GPUs.
+Each training epoch took about 20min.

 ### Train the CALM-GPT2 agent